deloachtech/backstack-docs/docs/login.md

----
-title: Logging in
-nextjs:
-  metadata:
-    title: Logging in
+# Logging In
-    description: How to process logging in.
----

 The login process authenticates an account user for the current session.

----

 ## How it works

 Submit the username and password to the API for processing.
-Upon successful authentication, the API will provide an authenticated [session object](/docs/sessions).
+Upon successful authentication, the API will provide an authenticated [session object](/sessions).

 ![Image](/images/diagrams/login.svg)

----

 ## Authenticate